Inductively coupled plasma atomic emission spectroscopy: Applications

 Examples of the application of ICP-AES include the determination of metals in wine, arsenic in food, and trace elements bound to proteins.
 ICP-AES methods are used to test for metals contamination in drinking water and wastewater.

-ICP-OES is widely used in minerals processing to provide the data on grades of various streams, for the construction of mass balances.
+ICP-AES is widely used in minerals processing to provide the data on grades of various streams, for the construction of mass balances.

 In 2008, the technique was used at Liverpool University to demonstrate that a Chi Rho amulet found in Shepton Mallet and previously believed to be among the earliest evidence of Christianity in England, only dated to the nineteenth century.

 ICP-AES is often used for analysis of trace elements in soil, and it is for that reason it is often used in forensics to ascertain the origin of soil samples found at crime scenes or on victims etc. Taking one sample from a control and determining the metal composition and taking the sample obtained from evidence and determine that metal composition allows a comparison to be made.
 While soil evidence may not stand alone in court it certainly strengthens other evidence.

 It is also fast becoming the analytical method of choice for the determination of nutrient levels in agricultural soils.
 This information is then used to calculate the amount of fertiliser required to maximise crop yield and quality.

 ICP-AES is used for motor oil analysis.
 Analyzing used motor oil reveals a great deal about how the engine is operating.
 Parts that wear in the engine will deposit traces in the oil which can be detected with ICP-AES.
 ICP-AES analysis can help to determine whether parts are failing.
 In addition, ICP-AES can determine what amount of certain oil additives remain and therefore indicate how much service life the oil has remaining.
 Oil analysis is often used by fleet manager or automotive enthusiasts who have an interest in finding out as much about their engine's operation as possible.
 ICP-AES is also used during the production of motor oils (and other lubricating oils) for quality control and compliance with production and industry specifications.